 Turmeric for Dogs: What Pet Owners Should Know About Safety, Extracts, and Research

-This article provides a neutral, balanced overview of what is known (and not known) about turmeric and dogs.
+This article provides a neutral, balanced overview of what is currently known—and not known—about turmeric and dogs.
 It is strictly informational and does not provide veterinary advice, diagnosis, or treatment recommendations.
-Always consult a licensed veterinarian before giving any herb or supplement to a pet.

 Why Do Pet Owners Ask About Turmeric?